Vasarj/Sort-bench/README.md

 ## Different sorting algorithms and their benchmarks

+This mini-project offers a naive implementation of a few popular sorting algorithms for the sake of practice.
+The provided benchmarking driver is to quantitatively evaluate their performance.

 The code for sorting algorithms is found in `\inc` directory.
 The driver for the set of benchmarks is in `\src` directory.
 Algorithms time and memory complexity, along with discussion of some key features, are found in corresponding headers.
 See documentation.